JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 version = "0.1.0"
 ```

-Note that the package in Julia has to contain only two things: `Project.toml` file and `.jl` (in `src` subfolder) file with a module that contains a source code.
-So in fact, packages are modules with their own environment.
+Since the `Project.toml` file `src/*.jl` files are sufficient for determining a  package, packages are modules with their own environment.

 The built-in `generate` function provides only basic functionality for generating packages.
-In many cases, it is sufficient.
-However, the [PkgTemplates](https://github.com/invenia/PkgTemplates.jl) package offers a straightforward, repeatable, and customizable way to generate the files for a new package.
+Even though it is sufficient in many cases, the [PkgTemplates](https://github.com/invenia/PkgTemplates.jl) package offers a straightforward and customizable way for creating packages.

 ```@raw html
 <div class = "exercise-body">
 <header class = "exercise-header">Exercise:</header><p>
 ```

-The goal of this exercise is to create a new package using the PkgTemplates package.
+The goal of this exercise is to create a new package by the PkgTemplates package.
 Install PkgTemplates and then use the following code to generate a new package template.

 ```julia
 using PkgTemplates